The U.S. Marine Corps War Memorial (more commonly known as the Iwo Jima Memorial) is perhaps one of the most moving

 The U.S. Marine Corps War Memorial's world-famous statue, which is based on the iconic photograph taken by Associated Press photographer Joe Rosenthal, depicts the six soldiers who raised of the second American flag at Iwo Jima in the Japanese Volcano Islands on February 23, 1945, signifying the conclusion of the American campaign in the Pacific during World War II.
 The memorial is dedicated to “the Marine dead of all wars and their comrades of other services who fell fighting beside them.”
 The memorial was dedicated on November 10, 1954 by President Dwight D. Eisenhower and the American flag has flown from the statue 24 hours a day, 365 days a year by presidential proclamation ever since.

 The bronze statue was made by sculptor Felix W. de Weldon.
 He worked with the three surviving soldiers from the battle, Rene A. Gagnon, Ira Hayes and John H. Bradley, to model their faces in clay.
 The base of the memorial is engraved with every major battle involving the U.S. Marine Corps since 1775.

 Getting to the Marine Corps War Memorial

-The Iwo Jima Memorial is located outside of Arlington National Cemetery in Arlington Ridge Park in Virginia, just across the Potomac River from DC.
+The Iwo Jima Memorial is located outside of Arlington National Cemetery in Arlington Ridge Park in Virginia, just across the Potomac River from Washington, DC.
 The memorial can be accessed by car via the VA-110 South route or US-50 East or West routes.
 Parking is available at the memorial.
-If you take Metro, get off at either the Rosslyn station (Orange, Silver or Blue Line) or Arlington National Cemetery station (Blue line).
+If you take Metro, get off at either the Rosslyn station (Orange, Silver or Blue lines) or Arlington National Cemetery station (Blue Line).
 It is a 10-15 minute walk from either of these stations.

 What to do at the Marine Corps Memorial